jiaming-sec/cyber-security-basics/networking.md

 Examples of Layer 7 Applications:

--HTTP ("Hypertext Transfer Protocol") - Enables us to access web applications -FTP ("File Transfer Protocol") - Allows users to transfer files -SNMP ("Simple Network Management Protocol") - Protocol to read and update network device configurations There are many applications which uses these protocols like Google Chrome, Microsoft Skype and FileZilla.
+- HTTP ("Hypertext Transfer Protocol") - Enables us to access web applications
+- FTP ("File Transfer Protocol") - Allows users to transfer files
+- SNMP ("Simple Network Management Protocol") - Protocol to read and update network device configurations There are many applications which uses these protocols like Google Chrome, Microsoft Skype and FileZilla.

 ---